Blantyre registers polio case

 In an interview with Malawi24, Blantyre DHO Senior Health Promotions Officer Chrissy Banda, said the case has been confirmed in a 14-year-old girl from Ndirande.

-Banda further reported that on 2nd December, 2022 while paralysed, the girl was taken to one of health facilities in the city where her samples were taken and sent to Lilongwe for further examination until this week when the results have came out positive.
+Banda further reported that in December last year, health officials took samples on the girl which were sent to Lilongwe for further examination until this week when the results came out positive.

 While encouraging parents to appropriately vaccinate their children, Banda urged the Blantyre residents not to panic saying the Blantyre District Health Office managed to reach to many children through the last year’s polio vaccination campaigns.